Exact solution for wave scattering from black holes: Formulation: Conclusion

 We have highlighted several applications of our exact formulation.
-It has been already shown in \cite{Hatsuda:2020sbn} that the local Heun function is a powerful tool to calculate the QNM frequencies for the Kerr-de Sitter black hole with arbitrary high precision.
+It has already been shown in \cite{Hatsuda:2020sbn} that the local Heun function is a powerful tool to calculate the QNM frequencies for the Kerr-de Sitter black hole with arbitrary high precision.
 Given a sufficiently close initial value as an input, one can obtain the QNM frequencies very quickly.
-We have generalized this result to the KNdS geometry, and provided the arbitrary-precision arithmetic for the KNdS QNM frequencies for spin $0,\f{1}{2}$ massless fields for the first time.
+We have generalized this result to the KNdS geometry and provided the arbitrary-precision arithmetic for the KNdS QNM frequencies for spin $0,\f{1}{2}$ massless fields for the first time.
 We can also write down the S-matrix, with which the differential cross sections and the scattering amplitudes can be written down.
-Further, we have explored the conserved current for the scattering problem in terms of the exact solution, and derived simple formulae for the reflection/absorption rate and the greybody factor (see also \cite{Gregory2020} for a recent study on the greybody factor and the Hawking radiation for the Kerr-de Sitter black hole in this context).
-We have checked a consistency between the results obtained by our exact formula and numerical integration with the shooting method, and clarified the efficiency of our formula for the reflection rate in comparison with the numerical integration.
-The computation time for the numerical integration is roughly from dozens of percent to twice longer than that for the exact formula.
+Further, we have explored the conserved current for the scattering problem in terms of the exact solution, and derived simple formulae for the reflection/absorption rate and the greybody factor (see also \cite{Gregory2020} for a recent study on the greybody factor and Hawking radiation for the Kerr-de Sitter black hole in this context).
+We have checked the consistency between the results obtained by our exact formula and numerical integration, and clarified the efficiency of our formula for the reflection rate in comparison with the numerical integration.
 Finally, we have constructed the Green function for the wave scattering from the KNdS black hole.
-We have calculated the power spectrum as the absolute square of the Green function to see the frequency dependence of the forward and backward scattering, as well as the angular dependence for the fixed frequency waves.
+We have calculated the power spectrum as the absolute square of the Green function to see the frequency dependence of the forward and slightly off forward scattering, as well as the angular dependence for the fixed frequency waves.
 They are consistent with the numerical results as well as the previous results in the literature, where some approximations were employed.